QuyAnh2005/book-recommendation-system/README.md

 - Collaborative filtering algorithm for accurate recommendations
 - Efficient computation and scalable for small datasets
 - Simple and user-friendly interface
-- Easy integration with existing book-related applications or websites

 ## Data
 Dataset is available at [here](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset).
 After downloading, the `dataset` folder should have the below structure.